 The cornucopia, or the horn of plenty, is a common centerpiece displayed on the Thanksgiving table.
 Our cornucopia album will awe and inspire you to create your own traditional piece of holiday harvest décor.

-To get the most out of your Thanksgiving budget, don't toss the leftovers, reuse them.
 Instead of simply reheating your leftovers for a second Thanksgiving dinner, getting creative can turn your leftovers into new family favorites.